 There are no universal laws/rules in Wicca about how to live or how to think.
 In fact, a common criticism in Wicca is that we can't all agree on our own religion's beliefs.

 No accountability of leadership (leader is ultimate authority at all times in organization; no other board or religious authorities can question or override).

 Wiccan groups and individuals practice autonomously, without any overhead church or organization directing beliefs and practices.
 Most Wiccans don't even belong to a group.
-Some groups may create their own organizational structure and/or hierarchy, which has no power outside that group.
+Some groups may create their own organizational structure and/or heirarchy, which has no power outside that group.

 Goals or Missions

 Characteristics of Wicca